browser-network/network/README.md

 * Self Healing - when a connection breaks, a node on the network establishes a new connection with another node.
 The network internally gossips WebRTC handshake information to (re)establish connections with disconnected nodes.

+* Lightening fast - the network establishes many connections usually within one second of starting up.

 * The only external reliance is on a lightweight http only switching service which has a small resource footprint.
 Note it does not rely on websockets,